The Tool

 Picture of a group mapping situation.

-Former and current Sponsors and Partner Organisations
+Former and Current Sponsors and Partner Organisations

 Logo German Red Cross GIScience Research Group Heidelberg University Logo german humanitarian assistance Logo FONA Logo BMBF Logo Belmont Logo Norface